 There’s only one hotel in Primosten, the three-star Hotel Zora.
 However, there’s plenty of beds in town for guests thanks to the large variety of private rooms, apartments and villas.
 Search for accommodation in Primosten with Booking.com.

 There is also a large campsite – Camp Adriatiq – that can accommodate up to 1,600 guests and has spaces for both motorhomes/caravans and tents.
 The campsite, set in a pine forest, has its own restaurant, supermarket and beaches.

-There’s more information on the Primosten Tourist Office website.
+There’s addition information about the town on the Primosten Tourist Office website.